Helm Chart Dependencies

 helm dependency update ./nginx

 And that’s it, job done!
-A command like helm template ./nginx
+The command helm template ./nginx

 ---